 There are student newspapers at each campus.
 At the Wilf Campus, students publish The Commentator, with emphasis on general issues, and co-publish Hamevaser, with emphasis on Jewish studies.
-The Yeshiva University's undergraduate men's yearbook is the Masmid.
+The Yeshiva University yearbook is the Masmid.

 In addition, several clubs issue publications.
 All publications are edited and published by the students themselves.
 The views, thoughts, and opinions expressed in these student publications do not necessarily reflect the official policy or position of Yeshiva University.